domarm-comat/pglive/README.md

 Scaling plot view to plotted data has a huge impact on plotting performance.
 Re-plotting might be laggy when using high update frequencies and multiple plots.
 To increase plotting performance, pglive introduces `LiveAxisRange`, that can be used in `LivePlotWidget`.
-User can now specify when and how is new view of plotted data calculated.
+User can specify when and how is a new view of plotted data calculated.

-Have a look in the `live_plot_range.py` example, to see how it can be used.
+Have a look in the [live_plot_range.py](https://github.com/domarm-comat/pglive/blob/main/pglive/examples_pyqt6/live_plot_range.py) example.

 ![Range_optimization](https://i.postimg.cc/3wrMbbTY/a.gif)

-In case you want to plot wider area with LiveAxisRange you can use crop_offset_to_data flag.
+In case you want to plot wider area with LiveAxisRange you can use `crop_offset_to_data` flag.
 For example, you want to store 60 seconds, display 30 seconds in a view and move view every 1 second.
-You will have big empty space to the left without setting flag to True.
+You will end up with big empty space to the left if `crop_offset_to_data = False`.
-Have a look into crop_offset_to_data example.
+Take a look into [crop_offset_to_data.py](https://github.com/domarm-comat/pglive/blob/main/pglive/examples_pyqt6/crop_offset_to_data.py) example.

 ![crop_offset_to_data](https://i.postimg.cc/90X40Ng7/Peek-2022-09-24-15-20.gif)